MIPS helmets: what are they and are they really useful?

 • This could reduce the risk of brain damage in the event of an accident

-MIPS-equipped helmets usually carry a "MIPS" sticker.
-The inner layer is often yellow, but not always.
-It is, however, easily identifiable inside the helmet.
+Helmets equipped with MIPS usually have a "MIPS" sticker.
+The inner lining is often yellow, but not always.
+However, it is still easily identifiable inside the Helmet.

 How does MIPS work?